 Outsource – Outsourcing the research is something I recommend as early as possible.
 Hiring a VA (virtual assistant) to do the research for you, this is relatively cheap to outsource and I’ll talk about how to do this and potentially write a guide or build a course on this too in the near future.
 Just know that if you want to reach the 500+ units profit per year level then you’ll either be working 20 hours a day or you will need to hire help.

-Sports Betting Tips and Strategies
+Sports Betting Strategies That Work

 Invest in your sports betting education and research.